casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 :::

 After calling the entry-point, the count value should decrement by one.
-You can query the network again, however, remember that you have to get a new state root hash.
-Check if the count was decremented by looking at it with the query argument.
+You can verify the decrement by querying the network again, but you will need a new state root hash.

 Get the NEW state-root-hash: